 Chronic pain from any cause seldom responds to conservative medical treatment and often stops you from enjoying daily life.
 The exceptional doctors at Optimal Pain & Regenerative Medicine offer many types of effective pain relief, including the intrathecal pain pump, which can eliminate the need for oral medications and prevent side effects while delivering optimal pain relief.
-To learn if you’re a good candidate, schedule an appointment online or call the office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+To learn if you’re a good candidate, schedule an appointment online or call the office in Arlington, Cleburne, or Fort Worth, Texas.

 An intrathecal pain pump is a device that delivers medication to the intrathecal space of your spinal cord.
 The intrathecal area is the fluid-filled space between the layers of membranes covering the spinal cord.